camba1/cwit_2020/README.md

 # Introduction to K8s
 ## CWIT Conference 2020

-Simple Nodejs application connecting to MariaDB and packaged with Docker for deployment in Kubernetes .
+Simple Nodejs application connecting to MariaDB and Redis.
+App is packaged using Docker and can be deployed to Kubernetes.
 This application is part of the 'Introduction to K8s' presentation at the Central Wisconsin IT Conference 2020.

-### About this project
-This project was initially created for a demo.
 If you see something that could be improved either in the code or this document please feel free to open a pull request.

-All my code in this repo is under MIT license, so feel free to use as needed.
-For external libraries and images used in this repo, please refer to their own licensing terms.

 ### Pre-requisites
 In order to run the project in its entirety, you will need to have :